Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'A single WTA player by id' and lists the output fields.
-It distinguishes from sibling tools like wta_players (which lists players) and wta_rankings (which provides rankings) by specifying the unique resource and source of the ID.
+The description clearly states this tool retrieves a single WTA player by ID and lists the exact fields returned.
+It distinguishes itself from sibling tools like wta_players (plural) by noting the ID comes from those lookups.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.